Welcome to Encatch Docs

 Overlay

-Additional Theme Settings
+Additional Theme Settings (dialog)

-Advanced Color Settings modal
+Advanced Color Settings dialog

 Secondary Color & Secondary Foreground